barumau/pandunia/engli/401_historia.md

 # History of Pandunia

 #### 2000

-Risto Kupsala, a young student in Finland, finds out about the classical auxiliary languages, Esperanto, Ido, Volapük and Interlingua.
+Risto Kupsala, a young student of computer engineering in Finland, finds out about the classical auxiliary languages, Esperanto, Ido, Volapük and Interlingua.
 Inspired by them, he soon creates several crude drafts of an Europe-centred constructed auxiliary language.